yaswanthteja/SQL_Case_Studies/README.md

 <p align="center">
   <img width=40% height=40%" src=" /IMG/4.png ">

-There is a new innovation in the financial industry called Neo-Banks: new aged digital only banks without physical branches.
+There is a new innovation in the financial industry called Neo-Banks: new aged digital-only banks without physical branches.

-Danny thought that there should be some sort of intersection between these new age banks, cryptocurrency and the data world…so he decides to launch a new initiative - Data Bank!
+Danny thought that there should be some sort of intersection between these new-age banks, cryptocurrency and the data world…so he decides to launch a new initiative - Data Bank!

 ...

-The management team at Data Bank want to increase their total customer base - but also need some help tracking just how much data storage their customers will need.
+The management team at Data Bank wants to increase its total customer base - but also needs some help tracking just how much data storage their customers will need.

-This case study is all about calculating metrics, growth and helping the business analyse their data in a smart way to better forecast and plan for their future developments!
+This case study is all about calculating metrics, and growth and helping the business analyze their data in a smart way to better forecast and plan for their future developments!

-### View full case study introduction [here](https://8weeksqlchallenge.com/case-study-4/).
+### View the full case study introduction [here](https://8weeksqlchallenge.com/case-study-4/).

 [![View Data Exploration Folder](https://img.shields.io/badge/View-Solution_Case_Study_4-971901?style=for-the-badge&logo=GITHUB)](https://github.com/yaswanthteja/SQL_Dannys_Data-Bank_CaseStudy4)